hsuenaga/xtcpshow/README.md

 ### Range of the View

 The X-axis(time[msec]) range can be controlled by horizontal scroll bar.
 Y-axis([Mbps]) is controlled automatically by default.
-You can change this behavior by 'Rnage Select' combo-box in Config tab.
+You can change this behavior by 'Range Select' combo-box in Config tab.
 'Auto' mode controlls the Y-axis automatically.
 'Peak-Hold' mode also controlls the Y-axis automatically, but it only increase the range.
-'Manual' mode was controlled by the input of text box.
-The Y-axis are always rounded by times of 5.
+On 'Manual' mode, the range is controlled by the user input of text box.
+The range value is always rounded by times of 5.

 ### Triangle Moving Average